Quantum Techniques for Stochastic Mechanics

+In short, time evolution in stochastic mechanics is a lot like time evolution in quantum mechanics, except it's typically not invertible, and the Hamiltonian is typically \emph{not an observable}.
 Why not?
-Because we defined an observable to be a function $A: X \to \mathbb{R}$.
+Because we defined an observable to be a function $A \colon X \to \mathbb{R}$.
 We can think of this as giving an operator on $L^1(X)$, namely the operator of multiplication by $A$.
 That's a nice trick, which we used to good effect in Section~\ref{sec:10}.
 However, at least when $X$ is a finite set, this operator will be diagonal in the obvious basis consisting of functions that equal 1 one point of $X$ and zero elsewhere.
 So, it can only be infinitesimal stochastic if it's zero!

 \begin{problem} If $X$ is a finite set, show that any operator on $L^1(X)$ that's both diagonal and infinitesimal stochastic must be zero. \end{problem}